Iepoev/Thesis/paper/source/02_abstract.md

 ### Method {.unnumbered}

-The goal of this master thesis is to research the possibility of using Machine Learning to develop a digital personal coach for sport activities.
+The goal of this master thesis is to research the possibility of using machine learning to develop a digital personal coach for sport activities.
 5 Subgoals were determined to be required to achieve this goal, 2 of which have been isolated for development.

  - A model capable of classifying the state of the user.
 Are they resting, active, recovering, under intense exertion, ...
  - A model to gauge the cardiovascular fitness level of the user.